gabrielflorit/script-8.github.io/README.md

   - add a diagonal line call

 - add sound
-  - during editing,
+  - during play, visualize
-    - clicking a note should play it
+  - if a volume is not set, clicking a note should automatically give it max volume
-    - when you let go, you should hear it once
+  - notes should not be "null"
-    - we need a way to play the sfx
+  - enable playing sfx in code and run
-  - so... time for tone js!
+  - figure out the best oscillator settings etc

 - saving an empty code screen errors out